 } \parbox{6cm}{ The {\em capped addition} of two logical quantities produces a depiction of an independent contribution of each quantity toward a whole truth. } \end{definition}

 \begin{definition}

 \parbox{5cm}{

-} \parbox{6cm}{ The {\em XNOR} of two logical quantities produces a depiction of the extent as to which two logical quantities agree toward the value of a truth. } \end{definition}
+} \parbox{6cm}{ The {\em XNOR} of two logical quantities produces a depiction of the extent as to which two logical quantities agree toward the value of a truth. } \\ $(1-|X - Y|)^{i}$ \\ $= EQ(X, Y, i)$ \\ \end{definition}

-Where the operator $\oplus$ denoted here is {\em addition} restricted to the range [0,1], the XNOR function is labeled $EQ$ for clarity\footnote{Observe that the Boolean XNOR operation can indeed be described as an {\em equals} operator}, and the operator $|x|$ used in Definition \ref{definition:XNOR} denotes the {\em absolute value} operator.
+Where the operator $\oplus$ denoted here is {\em addition} restricted to the range [0,1], the XNOR function is labeled $EQ$ for clarity\footnote{Observe that the Boolean XNOR operation can indeed be described as an {\em equals} operator}, $i$ provides inference control and is the subject of a further section of the paper, and the operator $|x|$ denotes the {\em absolute value} operator.

 We can then rewrite Solution \ref{solution:WED2} to produce the equation shown in Solution \ref{solution:WED3} which we call the {\em continuous form} of its logical expression.

 \begin{solution} The equation from Solution \ref{solution:WED2} rewritten in ``continuous form'' is: